Text formatted correctly and error-free reaches the widest audience

 Italics

-Italics makes text appear to run together for people with dyslexia and visual impairments.
-It is also difficult to read on smaller screens (mobile, tablet, etc).
+Accessibility: Italics make text appear to run together, so they are difficult to read for people with dyslexia and visual impairments.

 Spelling and grammar

-- The house style (available on s-net) document has useful guidance for grammar and English usage.
+- The house style document (available on Our Surrey) gives guidance on grammar and English usage.